 - Porphyria Cutanea Tarda

 Milia are sometimes linked to skin diseases such as Porphyria Cutanea Tarda (PCT), a blistering disorder.
-The good news is, this condition is uncommon — there is certainly no reason to assume that you have a blistering disorder just because you have milia.
+The good news is that this condition is uncommon — there is certainly no reason to assume that you have a blistering disorder just because you have milia.

-Even if you do develop PCT, symptoms are likely to alert you to the problem.
-These can include blisters as well as new hairs on the face, knuckles and the backs of the hands.
+Even if you do develop PCT, other symptoms are likely to alert you to the problem.
+These can include blisters as well as new hairs on the face, knuckles, and the backs of hands.

 What is the best treatment for milia?

 The first question to ask yourself is whether you even need milia treatment.
-“While milia are certainly an inconvenience, they are benign growths and don’t necessarily require treatment,” says New York-based dermatologist Marina Peredo, MD.
+“While milia are certainly an inconvenience, they are benign growths and don’t necessarily require treatment,” says New York City-based dermatologist Dr. Marina Peredo.

-That being said, there are plenty of people who do need milia removal, or who would simply prefer to have the milia removed because they are bothersome or unsightly.
-According to Georgia-based dermatologist Alia S. Brown, MD, there are many different treatments available for these people.
+That said, there are plenty of people who do need milia removal, or who would simply prefer to have milia removed because they are bothersome or unsightly.
+According to Georgia-based dermatologist Dr. Alia S. Brown, there are many different treatments available for these people.

-“Treatment ranges between over the counter exfoliants such as cleansers with granules in them or the new exfoliating brushes made by Clarisonic or Neutrogena,” says Brown.
-“When these modalities aren’t effective patients will get success with extractions done under the care of a licensed aesthetician or dermatologist as well as microdermabrasion.”
+“Treatment ranges between over the counter exfoliants such as cleansers with granules in them to the new exfoliating brushes made by Clarisonic or Neutrogena,” says Brown.
+“When these modalities aren’t effective, patients will get success with extractions done under the care of a licensed aesthetician or dermatologist, as well as microdermabrasion.”

 Not everyone needs an in-office treatment.
 Some cases can be treated with a milia home remedy.

 Another potentially helpful remedy is retinol.
-But it should not be used on the eyelids unless a dermatologist has specifically instructed you to do so, says Sarasota, Florida-based dermatologist Dr. Jennifer Trent, MD.
-“Always be gentle when treating the eye area,” she cautions.
+These products should not be used on the eyelids unless a dermatologist has specifically instructed you to do so, says Sarasota, Florida-based dermatologist Dr. Jennifer Trent “Always be gentle when treating the eye area,” she cautions.
 “And always consult with a dermatologist before beginning a regimen.”

 In some cases milia won’t go away no matter what you do on your own.
 If this happens, you most likely need to pay a visit to your dermatologist to have the milia extracted.
 Typically, this entails cleansing the skin with an antiseptic, opening the skin above the milia with a sterile instrument, and then applying pressure with a milia removal tool called a comedone extractor.

-But as New York-based dermatologist Suzanne Jennifer Friedler, MD points out, “dermatologists may also use other techniques to remove milia such as electrodessication, laser therapy, chemical peels or dermabrasion.”
+As New York City-based dermatologist Dr. Suzanne Jennifer Friedler points out, “dermatologists may also use other techniques to remove milia such as electrodessication, laser therapy, chemical peels, or dermabrasion.”

 Treatment also depends on the area affected.
 For example, says Trent, “care has to be exercised when treating the delicate areas of the body, such as the eyelids.”

-Indeed, the upper eyelid is one of the trickiest spots from which to remove milia.
-Since the dermatologist can’t push on the area without harming the eyeball, the lid has to be pulled up or to the side, and this can be difficult.
+The upper eyelid is, in fact, one of the trickiest spots to remove milia from.
+Since a dermatologist can’t push on the area without harming the eyeball, the lid has to be pulled up or to the side, and this can be difficult.

-So at this point you’re probably still wondering, what can I do to prevent milia from appearing in the first place?
+At this point, you’re probably still wondering what you can do to prevent milia from appearing in the first place.
 The experts we interviewed had lots of tips.

-Dr. Trent emphasizes that it is important you avoid picking at milia, because you could end up with a scar.
+Trent emphasizes that it is important that you avoid picking at milia, because you could end up with a scar.

-And Dr. Friedler stresses that one milium doesn’t mean you need to rush to the dermatologist.
-But if you have many or long-lasting milia, it’s probably time to make an appointment, she says.
+Friedler stresses that one milium doesn’t mean that you need to rush to the dermatologist.
+However, if you have many — or particlarly long-lasting — milia, it’s probably time to make an appointment.